It was once said, “To teach is to touch a life forever,” and this sentiment isn’t any truer than for special education teachers.

 Perhaps one of the foremost reasons to be a special education teacher is the chance to positively impact the lives of children with disabilities, developmental delays, and learning disorders.
 Many special education teachers find that each day is a new opportunity to facilitate a child’s development, confidence, and positive outlook on school and learning.
 These are often rewards in themselves.

-Other benefits of a special education teacher include:
+Other special education teacher benefits

-- Highly satisfying work.
+• Highly satisfying work.
 Although the job can, at times, be demanding, many education specialists admit that they can’t imagine doing any other work.
 The relationships created as a special education teacher, and the positive effects they witness having on their students each day, often make the taxing aspects of the job worthwhile.

-- Greater chance of employability.
+• Greater chance of employability.
 Special education teachers require special certification beyond the usual teaching certification, giving them a highly specialized skill set.
 This advanced training may give holders of special education credentials additional opportunities in the workforce.

 Challenges of being a Special Education Teacher